-To obtain a handicapped parking placard: 1) The student must present the documentation outlined in the Eligibility for Services section.
-2) The student must comply with South Carolina State Statute 56-3-1960 regarding eligibility for special consideration.
-3) The vehicle must be registered on campus and display a FMU resident or commuter student decal.
+To obtain a handicapped parking placard: 1) The student must present qualifyiing documentation.
+2) The vehicle must be registered on campus and display an FMU resident or commuter student decal.
 Students needing special parking consideration, such as pick-up or drop-off at crosswalks in front of buildings, should present these needs to the Office of Counseling and Testing so that Campus Police can be notified.
-At no time should a crosswalk be blocked for periods longer than necessary to pick-up or drop-off a student with disabilities.
+At no time should a crosswalk be blocked for periods longer than necessary to pick-up or drop-off a student with a disability.

 Requests for interpreters should be submitted to the Office of Counseling and Testing as early as possible (e.g., right after pre-registration).
-Any schedule changes must be communicated to the Director at least three weeks before the beginning of classes.
-Counseling and Testing will maintain a list of certified interpreters and will work with resource agencies to obtain a qualified interpreter.
-If a non-certified signer is acceptable to the student, he/she may be used.
+Any schedule changes must be communicated to the Director immediately.

-The Office of Counseling and Testing will help students in obtaining note takers, although equal responsibility is required on the part of the student.
-Carbonless paper and photocopying services are available to students working with note takers.
+The Office of Counseling and Testing will help students in obtaining note takers, when this is an approved accommodation.

 Personal Care Attendants